Comments and suggestions to admin@lusitania.net

 International Mercantile Marine Company.
 Morgan was officially

-munitions requirements in January of 1915 and he worked as such
+requirements in January of 1915 and he worked as such on the

 Morgan in turn, used a complex chain of fictitious companies to